stelcodes/nuzzle/README.md

 Nuzzle is a static site generator for people who love:
 - Data-oriented functional programming ✨
 - REPL-driven workflows 🔁
+- Writing prose in Markdown 📝
 - The awesome combination of Clojure and Hiccup 💞
 - Simplicity 🌷

 Nuzzle is a Clojure library, but you could also think about it as a micro-framework.
 It's goal is to define a simple yet powerful process for turning data and functions into a static site.
-Nuzzle aims to be the only dependency that your static site project needs.
+Nuzzle aims to be the only Clojure dependency that your project requires.
 It also aims to provide a rich REPL experience that can leverage the power of nREPL clients like Cider and Conjure for extremely fast feedback loops while experimenting with your site appearance and content.

 **With Nuzzle you can...**
-- Create beautiful static websites
 - Manage all website data inside an EDN file
-- Plug in a single function that produces Hiccup for every webpage
+- Plug in a single function to produce Hiccup
 - Retrieve all website data while inside that function
-- Keep content in markup files (Markdown, HTML)
+- Write your prose in Markdown files
+- Statically render CSS syntax highlighting for code in Markdown (requires [Chroma](https://github.com/alecthomas/chroma))
 - Utilize a built-in, REPL-driven, hot-reloading web server
 - Tag webpages
 - Create subdirectory and tag index webpages